Kathy Jaloussis

 Clients I work with

-Adults, Older adults, Trainees, Young people
+Adults, Older adults, Organisations, Trainees, Young people

 How I deliver therapy